 - Challenges of cross-functional teams

-- Successful alignment of cross-functional teams
+- Successful cross-functional alignment

 - Best practices for aligning cross-functional teams

-- Cross-functional teams FAQ
+- Cross-functional alignment FAQ

 In times when outcome-oriented goal setting methods, like OKRs, are becoming increasingly important for the competitiveness of a company, the number of cross-team tasks also increases.
 One concept is particularly ideal for dealing with this: cross-functional teams.
 They allow various departments within a company to collaborate and bring together employees that can then share their individual expertise, experience and knowledge with one another.

 - Increased employee engagement

 - Common understanding of company goals

 With this type of collaboration, prevailing organizational silos are often overcome, and cross-team collaboration and cooperation are created.
 Accordingly, cross-functional teams bring advantages with them that increase the probability of success and goal attainment.
 This makes them a catalyst for the t-shaped model.
 As the name suggests, this model combines vertical and horizontal expertise.
 The former refers to deep expertise in specific areas, while the latter refers to broader knowledge in multiple areas.
 Cross-team collaboration favors and promotes this model.